Christelle-Couchoux/Groupomania/ReadMe.md

 - Connect to a MySQL client.
 - Run `CREATE DATABASE groupomania;`.
 - Import the file groupomania.sql.
-- To connect to the database, change the values of USER and PASSWORD in config/db.config.js so they match your MySQL configuration.
+- To connect to the database, change the values of USER, PASSWORD and PORT in config/db.config.js so they match your MySQL configuration.

 #### Back-end
 - Install nodemon.